YugandharSarath/currency_convertor/description.md

 * Handle API errors (e.g., if the network fails).
 * If the source currency is already INR, show the same amount.
 * Limit conversions only *to* INR (fixed target).
-* Avoid duplicate currencies in dropdown if using favorites.
-* Ensure favorites are saved in localStorage.
 * The app should default to common currencies like USD, EUR, etc.

 ---